Skip to main content

 Body

-The block body contains an ordered list of DeployHashes which refer to deploys, and an ordered list of DeployHashes for native transfers (which are specialized deploys that only transfer tokens between accounts).
-All deploys, including a specialization such as native transfer, can be broadly categorized as some unit of work that, when executed and committed, affect change to Global State.
-A valid block may contain no deploys and / or native transfers.
+The block body contains an ordered list of transaction hashes.
+All transactions, including mint, auction, install_upgrade and standard transactions, can be broadly categorized as some unit of work that, when executed and committed, affect change to Global State.
+A valid block may contain no transactions.

 The block body also contains the public key of the validator that proposed the block.

-Refer to the Serialization Standard for additional information on how blocks and deploy are serialized.
+Refer to the Serialization Standard for additional information on how blocks and transactions are serialized.

 Tokens

-Casper is a decentralized Proof-of-Stake blockchain platform that uses a consensus algorithm called Highway.
+Casper is a decentralized Proof-of-Stake blockchain platform that may use either the Highway or Zug consensus mechanisms.
 Having a unit of value is required to make this system work because users must pay for computation, and validators must have stake to bond.
 In the blockchain space, this unit of value is a token.

 This chapter describes tokens and how one can use them on the Casper platform.